 To prevent Deep Vein Thrombosis (DVT) and Pulmonary Emboli (PE), we encourage you to start walking as soon as possible after the operation.
 Special foot pumps are used to encourage circulation in the leg.

-Most people will also be prescribed medication for 6 weeks.
-Most patients will either have Clexane injections or take Aspirin.
+Most people will also be prescribed medication for 4 weeks.